tjake/Jlama/README.md

 ## Why?

-Oh you know... just for fun.
-Besides that, this should be helpful for anyone who wants to understand how LLMs work, or wants to use them in a Java project.
+Helpful for anyone who wants to understand how LLMs work, or wants to use LLMs in a Java project.

 CPU based inference needs to be pushed to the limit to see if it can be a viable alternative to GPU based inference.